Ffinnis/ssi-tracker/README.md

 - **`backend/`**: A Node.js service providing the core API for managing SSI scores.
 - **`frontend/`**: A Next.js web application for visualizing and interacting with SSI scores.
 - **`ssi-tracker-extension/`**: A browser extension for interacting with Linkedin.
+  **`linkedin-connect-all-extension/`**: A Chrome extension that adds a "Connect All" button to LinkedIn search results pages to automate sending connection requests.

 ## Getting Started